theodoremoreland/TodoListApp/README.md

 ## Home screen after one task becomes overdue (timestamp turns red).
 <img src="presentation/11.PNG" width="300">

-## Receiving a notification for a task that is due (the simulator doesn't allows display text properly, but the notifications, keyboard, etc display properly when using actual device).
+## Receiving a notification for a task that is due (the simulator doesn't always display text properly, but the notifications, keyboard, etc display properly when using actual device).
 <img src="presentation/12.PNG" width="300">

 ## Another view of notification.